Point of Sale

 $377,500 = total assets

-From the restaurant balance sheet example above, it’s clear that there’s a lot of number-crunching involved in filling out this key financial spreadsheet.
+From the restaurant balance example above, it’s clear that there’s a lot of number-crunching involved in filling out this key financial spreadsheet.
 Fortunately, your POS can help you find what you need quickly and easily.

-Most modern POS systems, including TouchBistro POS, are equipped with built-in reporting tools that help you fill in key portions of your balance sheet, P&L, and other financial spreadsheets.
+Most modern POS systems, including TouchBistro POS, are equipped with built-in reporting tools that help you fill in key portions of your balance report, P&L, and other financial spreadsheets.
 TouchBistro also integrates with powerful analytics software like Avero to help you pull reports for specific categories such as COGS, sales, stock on hand, labor costs, and more.

 Katherine is the Content Marketing Manager at TouchBistro, where she writes about trending topics in food and restaurants.
 The opposite of a picky eater, she’ll try (almost) anything at least once.
 Whether it’s chowing down on camel burgers in Morocco or snacking on octopus dumplings in Japan, she’s always up for new food experiences.